UnderwaterOwlbear/underwaterowlbear.github.io/pages/rules.md

 **Enhanced & Impaired**: If your attack is **enhanced**, increase the die size by one step.
 If it is **impaired**, decrease the die size by one step.

+**Multiple Attacks**: If multiple damage dice are rolled against the same target (whether by dual wielding, multiple attackers, etc), only the highest result deals damage.

 **Charge**: In the first round of combat, a combatant may charge an enemy by moving from outside of melee range to within melee range of an enemy in the movement phase.
 The charging combatant deals **enhanced** damage on their next attack against the charged enemy.

 **Blast**: Attacks with the **blast** quality affect all targets in the noted area, rolling separately for each affected character.
 If unsure how many targets can be affected, roll the related damage die for a result.